pupubird/WebLaunchJS-2021/Advance.md

 ![console](https://raw.githubusercontent.com/pupubird/WebLaunchJS-2021/master/assets/log.png)

-Thou there are more advance data structure like `Class`, but we are not going to cover it in this session.
+Thou there is a more advanced data structure like `Class`, but we are not going to cover it in this session.

-You might be wondering, where exactly does `console` comes from?
+You might be wondering, where exactly does `console` come from?

-**It's actually a variable that the browser help you to declare by default everytime you open a new page**
+**It's actually a variable that the browser help you to declare by default every time you open a new page**

-Wanna try disable it? :P you can't
+Wanna try to disable it? :P you can't

-Here is an exercise to practice our understading to what we had covered so far:
+Here is an exercise to practice our understanding of what we had covered so far:

-Create a Object with variable name called `person`, give it few keys as below:
+Create an Object with a variable name called `person`, give it few keys as below:

-- eye_colour - a string with the person eyes' colour
+- eye_colour - a string with the person eyes' color
-- walk - a function that accept `steps` ( A number ) as parameter, the print out `"I walk <steps> amount of steps"`;
+- walk - a function that accepts `steps` ( A number ) as a parameter, the print out `"I walk <steps> amount of steps"`;
 - age - a number of the age of the person
 - friends - a list of all his friends' name